sporto/elm-tutorial/070_routing/navigation_from_list_to_edit.md

 We also have to handle `HopAction` because we are wrapping the __Hop__ effect with it.
 After the location changes we will receive a `HopAction` with a payload, but we don't need to do anything with this here.

+Hop also has helper functions for __reverse routing__ meaning converting a path matcher to a path so we don't have to write `"/players/" ++ (toString id) ++ "/edit"` here.
+But for the sake of keeping this tutorial simple this is not included.

 ## Test it

 ![screenshot](screenshot.png)